neverRare/butter/doc/language/array.md

 # Array

-An array is an ordered collection of other values.
+An array is an ordered collection of values with the same type.

 ```butter
 mut fruits = ["strawberry", "pineapple"];